Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models

 \begin{definition} Fix $N\geq 2$.
 The \emph{market's primary process} is the $\Rset^{N+2}$-valued process $X$ given by

-\end{definition} Observe that we do not use the $\hat{\cdot}$ notation, even though the first component of $X$ is $t$.
+\end{definition} Observe that we do not use the $\widehat{\cdot}$ notation, even though the first component of $X$ is $t$.
 Moreover, from now on we will use the following numbering for the components of the $\Rset^{N+2}$-valued market's primary process $X$

-The next proposition states that the market's primary process is a Lévy process. \begin{proposition} The $\Rset^{N+2}$-valued market's primary process $X$ introduced in Definition~\ref{def2} is a Lévy process and its triplet $(b^{X},C^{X}, F^{X})$, associated with the ``truncation function" $\chi (y)=y$, is given by
+The next proposition states that the market's primary process is a Lévy process. \begin{proposition} The $\Rset^{N+2}$-valued market's primary process $X$ introduced in Definition~\ref{def2} is a Lévy process and its triplet $(b^{X},C^{X}, F^{X})$, associated with the ``truncation function"\footnote{See Definition II.2.3 and Corollary II.2.38 in \cite{JS:87}.} $\chi (y)=y$, is given by

 where $h(x):=(0,0,x,x^2,x^3,\dots,x^N)$. \end{proposition} \begin{proof} Observe that $X$ is the sum of the two independent $\Rset^{N+2}$-valued processes $Y$ and $Z$ given by $ Y_t=\left(t,W_t,0,\dots,0\right) $ and